ejaraha/combined-sewage-overflow-analysis/README.md

 # combined-sewage-overflow-analysis

 This report compares:
-- the influence of CSO and MS4 sewage conveyance systems in Philadelphia, pA
+- The influence of CSO and MS4 sewage conveyance systems in Philadelphia, PA
-- impervious ground cover
+- Impervious ground cover
-- aggregated by parcel billing class
+- Aggregated by parcel billing class

-tools:
+Tools:
 - ArcGIS
 - SQLServer
 - Sublime